robotixdevteam/AiLite_Neo/README.md

   -Then in the url we will get an webpage where we need to enter our wifi crediantials details (Wifi name & Password).
 Make sure we have a wifi connection with internet or we can use mobile hotspot    with internet.
 Wifi connection with 5G is not preffered.

   -After entering the wifi crediantials , once it is successfully connected we will get Ailite neo camera host url(For example : 162.189.12.10) make sure to copy this url which will be used in program .

+# 4. Final Setup

+Once both the **AILite Neo Hub** and **AILite Neo Camera** are connected to the same WiFi network:

+1. Disconnect from the temporary hotspot.
+2. Connect your laptop/PC to the **same WiFi network** used for the robot and camera.
+3. You are now ready to start working with the **AILite Neo system**.

+---

+✅ Your **AILite robot is now ready for operation.**

 ## You first need to setup your environment.